The Stateline Yurt

 The Stateline Yurt is only accessible from Lost Trail Ski Area.

-If you haven’t been to the yurt before, I will meet you upon arrival at Lost Trail for a brief orientation where I’ll give you detailed directions and maps.
+If you haven’t been to the yurt before, we will meet you upon arrival at Lost Trail for a brief orientation where I’ll give you detailed directions and printed maps.
 We do highly recommend using a GPS; it’s not called Lost Trail Pass without reason!
 In a windy blizzard with limited visibility it is very easy to get turned around out there.
-With most cell phone providers (Verizon especially) there is service in much of the area, but it’s not great right at the hut.
+With many cell phone providers (Verizon especially) there is service in much of the area, but it’s not great right at the hut.
 GPS apps such as Gaia for smart phones are a good back up.
 (See below for more detailed map and location information.)